cyprienruffino/anki-thesession/README.md

 # Irish Traditional Music Anki Cards

 This project helps you convert, organize Irish traditional music files and generate Anki flashcards from them.
 It uses ffmpeg for audio conversion and [The Session](https://thesession.org/) to automatically find metadata (key, rhythm, proper title) for each tune and organizes your collection accordingly.
-I do not provide tunes, you'll have to bring them yourself, for example by ["ripping albums"](https://github.com/yt-dlp/yt-dlp)
+I do not provide tunes, you'll have to bring them yourself, for example by ["ripping albums"](https://github.com/makuguren/Spotify-Playlist-Downloader) or ["recording yourself"](https://github.com/yt-dlp/yt-dlp).

 ## Features